How to Grow a Tea Garden and Brew its Tea

 Harvesting a Tea Garden

 Herbs grow best when they are trimmed.
 The more they are trimmed, the more they will grow.
-Investing in trimming scissors is a great idea, like Joyce Chen’s Original Unlimited Scissors.
+Investing in high-quality trimming scissors, such as Joyce Chen's Original Unlimited Scissors is a great idea.

 Harvest leafy herbs like mint, lemon verbena, lemon balm, and thyme before they flower.
 Needleman says that "once a plant blooms, the leaves lose freshness and become bitter."

-Floral herbs, like rose, lavender, and chamomile, are best for tea when dried.
+Floral herbs, such as rose, lavender, and chamomile, are best suited for tea when dried.
 She says,

 "It's good to harvest in the mornings, after the dew has dried, but before the plants get stressed by the sun - that's when they're at their most fragrant."